How To Encourage Open Communication With Your Tween

 #1 Yep, Prayer!

-I also feel it’s important to note praying with her.
+It’s also important to note praying with her.
 I believe having intentional times of prayer with your tween helps to cultivate a soft and open heart.
-Praying with them, keeps our hearts humble.
-It shows them the areas that we need to work on because we are not afraid to ask for God’s help with our struggles, when praying with them.
-It puts a quiet space between us both that only He can fill and helps establish Him as the one to go to in all circumstances.
+Praying with them keeps our hearts humble.
+It shows them the areas that we need to work on and that we are not afraid to ask for God’s help with our struggles.
+It puts a quiet space between us both that only He can fill and helps establish God as the one to go to in all circumstances.
 On the other side, prayer with her also unites you both like nothing else in life.
 It’s a good thing all around!